 Getting plenty of sleep during the day replenishes a cat’s energy levels and ensures they have plenty of fuel in the tank for those dusk hunting expeditions.

-Our feline friends are also affected by the weather in much the same way that we are, with the cooler months acting as a signal for the body to rest and restore itself and the warmer months encouraging greater levels of activity.
+Our feline friends are also affected by the weather like us, with the cooler months acting as a signal for the body to rest and restore itself and the warmer months encouraging greater levels of activity.

-A cat will sleep deeply for part of the day and spend the remainder taking short breathers of 15-30 minutes where the eyes are either partially or completely closed, but the ears or tail may still be moving.
-During these times a cat is resting, but still paying attention to their environment and staying alert enough to jump into action if the situation calls for it.
+A cat will sleep deeply for part of the day, then spend the remainder of the day taking brief naps of 15-30 minutes.
+During these naps, the eyes are either partially or completely closed but the ears or tail may still be moving.
+Your cat is resting, but still staying alert to the environment and ready to respond to danger.

-For most cats, sleeping a lot isn’t a cause for concern, but if you notice a sudden change in your kitty’s sleeping habits, it’s worth speaking with your vet.
-Cats will often hide or become less active when stressed or unwell, and if the extra sleep is accompanied by a decreased appetite or an increase or decrease in drinking habits, they’ll need a checkup.
+For most cats, sleeping a lot isn’t a cause for concern.
+If you notice a sudden change in your kitty’s sleeping habits, though, you should reach out to your veterinarian.
+Cats may hide or become less active when stressed or unwell.
+If a change in sleeping habits is accompanied by other changes, such as a change in appetite or drinking habits, you should be especially concerned and schedule an appointment with your veterinarian at your earliest convenience.
 Read Is my cat sick?
 11 signs that it’s time to take your cat to the vet for more info.

 If instead of asking 'why do cats sleep so much,' you're asking 'why won't my cat sleep more?'
 Then check out our piece on Why won't my cat sleep?

 Get the best advice, tips and top tech for your beloved Pets